2023 Alberta Income Tax Calculator

 Mental Health Credits

-Mental health treatment costs can be claimed as medical expenses.
-The CRA provides tax credits for various psychological treatments, provided the treatment is conducted by a registered professional.
+You can claim mental health treatment costs as medical expenses.
+The CRA offers tax credits for different psychological treatments.
+This is available if the treatment is given by a registered professional.

 Other Deductions

-Other lesser-known deductible expenses include eligible moving costs, child support payments, and professional membership fees.
-Being aware of these deductions can substantially reduce your final tax payable.
+Other less well-known deductible expenses include qualifying moving costs, child support payments, and fees for professional memberships.
+Knowing about these deductions can greatly lower your final tax amount.

 FAQ